 - To Reheat.
 Rewarm potatoes on a baking sheet in the oven at 350 degrees F or in the microwave.

 I do not recommend freezing roasted potatoes.
 Once they’re thawed, the potatoes will lose their texture and become mealy.

 - Chicken.
-Try these potatoes with Chicken Francaise or Air Fryer Chicken Legs.
+Try these roasted red skin potatoes with Chicken Francaise, Tuscan Chicken, Air Fryer Chicken Legs.

 - Pork.
 Enjoy your roasted potatoes with Crock Pot Pork Chops or Instant Pot Ribs.

 - Beef.
-Air Fryer Steak and Italian Beef would be tasty with potatoes as a side.
+Air Fryer Steak, Italian Beef, and Corned Beef Brisket would be tasty with potatoes as a side.

 - Seafood.
-Pair this roasted red potatoes recipe with Grilled Swordfish or Broiled Salmon.
+Pair this roasted red potatoes recipe with Grilled Swordfish, Grilled Shrimp, or Broiled Salmon.

 Recommended Tools to Make this Recipe

 - Non-Slip Cutting Board.
 The potatoes may be slippery, but your cutting board shouldn’t be.